 It just makes business sense

 Things are changing.
-Restaurants need to pay attention to how they recycle their food waste and the environmental impact.
+Restaurants need to pay attention to how they recycle their waste and the environmental impact.

 On top of this though, it also has a huge impact on your bottom line profit.